Transformational Experiences Designer

 AU-2017-opening-keynote-still.jpg

-Our 2nd prototype was featured in the CEO’s opening keynote at AU 2017, and spun out as a plug-in for Fusion 360.
+Our 2nd prototype was featured in the CEO’s opening keynote at AU 2017 and AU 2019, and spun out as a plug-in for Fusion 360.
 Bill Sabram’s engaging and playful research activities at the annual learning conference gathered user feedback and validated the genesis of a new kind of data-driven, in-product learning tool: The Autodesk Learning Engine.

 Bill’s brain is a rare and valuable treasure.
 He has helped us think differently about how elements of gaming, motivation, rewards, and community can be used to enhance an experience in powerful ways.